 The Medium-Term Impacts of High-Achieving Charter Schools in the United States

-High-performing charter schools have been shown to improve test scores of poor urban students.
+High-performing charter schools have been shown to improve test scores of low-income students in cities.
 However, it is unclear whether test score gains have an impact on longer term academic performance, risky behaviors, or health outcomes.
 Researchers examined results of a school admissions lottery to measure the impact of charter school education on students after six years.
 They found that, in addition to improving test scores, offering a charter education resulted in higher college enrollment, some reduction in specific risky behaviors, and no physical or mental health effects.

 The use of charter schools as a way to improve public education for underserved students is widely disputed.
 Public charter schools are publicly funded schools run autonomously by independent organizations.
 They are exempted from certain education regulations and rules, but are held accountable by results-based standards (outlined in a “charter”) that focus on student achievement.
-Proponents believe charter schools’ alternative approaches, such as extended school days, to be an effective means of providing otherwise disadvantaged children with educational resources in a supportive academic setting.
+Proponents believe charter schools’ alternative approaches, such as extended school days, to be an effective means of providing children facing barriers to academic success with educational resources in a supportive academic setting.
 Critics often find fault with the “teach to the test” and paternalistic environment associated with charter schools’ emphasis on data-driven metrics and results.

-While there is no clear evidence suggesting that a typical charter school is any more effective at increasing test scores than a typical public school, there is an emerging body of research suggesting that high-achieving charter schools can improve the lives of poor urban students.
+While there is no clear evidence suggesting that a typical charter school is any more effective at increasing test scores than a typical public school, there is an emerging body of research suggesting that high-achieving charter schools can improve the lives of low-income students in cities.
 Yet few studies focus specifically on high-performing charter schools, and even fewer examine the longer-term outcomes of receiving such an education.

 Context of the evaluation